ubuitrago/ContainerShip/PRESENTATION_SLIDES.md

 ### ContainerShip Solution Overview

-• **AI-powered optimization** with specialized containerization expertise
+• **Multi-LLM AI optimization** with support for OpenAI GPT & Google Gemini
-• **Hybrid knowledge system**: Local docs + Real-time web intelligence
+• **Enhanced hybrid knowledge**: Local docs + DuckDuckGo + Tavily intelligence
+• **Integrated vulnerability scanning** for Docker images and packages
 • **Technology-aware analysis** tailored to your specific stack
-• **Interactive web interface** with real-time analysis
+• **Interactive web interface** with real-time analysis & security assessment
 • **Extensible MCP architecture** for continuous improvement

 <!--
-Speaker Notes: ContainerShip addresses these limitations through an AI-powered approach that combines the best of both worlds.
-We use specialized containerization expertise through Large Language Models, but unlike generic AI tools, our system has deep Docker knowledge.
-Our hybrid architecture combines comprehensive local documentation with real-time web intelligence, ensuring recommendations are both foundationally sound and current.
-The platform provides technology-aware analysis - it understands whether you're working with Python Flask, Node.js React, or Java Spring applications and tailors recommendations accordingly.
-All of this is delivered through an intuitive web interface that provides real-time analysis and feedback.
+Speaker Notes: ContainerShip addresses these limitations through a multi-faceted AI-powered approach that combines the best of both worlds.
+We now support multiple LLM providers - both OpenAI GPT and Google Gemini models - allowing users to optimize for cost, performance, or availability.
+Our enhanced hybrid architecture combines comprehensive local documentation with real-time web intelligence through both DuckDuckGo and Tavily APIs, ensuring recommendations are foundationally sound, current, and security-focused.
+The platform provides technology-aware analysis that understands your specific stack and includes integrated vulnerability scanning for Docker images and packages.
+All of this is delivered through an intuitive web interface that provides real-time analysis, security assessment, and feedback.
 -->

 ---